-\emph{\textbf{Parton Distribution Function Reconstruction}} --- The parton distribution function (PDF) is a fundamental property that reveals the hadron inner structure, which specifically depicts the probability distribution of the momentum fraction carried by the constituent quarks and gluons inside the hadron.
+\emph{\textbf{Parton Distribution Function Reconstruction}} --- The Parton Distribution Function (PDF) is a fundamental property that elucidates the internal structure of hadrons, which specifically portrays the probability distribution of the momentum fraction carried by the constituent quarks and gluons inside the hadron.
 It can be measured in high energy deep inelastic scattering experiments and also computed in theoretical calculations, such as lattice field theory.
-One may refer to~\cite{Lin:2017snn, Forte:2020yip} for an overall review of recent developments on the study of PDF.
-There have been some pioneer efforts to employ deep learning techniques to help to extract the parton distribution function in a nucleon, where the NNPDF approach~\cite{Forte:2002fg,Ball:2009mk,Ball:2010de,Ball:2012cx,NNPDF:2014otw,Bertone:2017tyb} for global QCD analyses has been systematically applied in determining the PDF in proton and also the fragmentation functions (FFs) in the light-hadron.
-With neural network parametrization for the PDF, NNPDF performs the global QCD fit based on high energy collider experimental data and higher order perturbative calculation in QCD and QED/Electroweak theory.
-This methodology was also implemented for the determination of the nuclear parton distribution function (nPDF)~\cite{AbdulKhalek:2019mzd,AbdulKhalek:2020yuc,AbdulKhalek:2022fyi} with the $\chi^2$ minimization achieved via stochastic gradient descent.
+One may refer to~\cite{Lin:2017snn, Forte:2020yip} for an overall review of recent developments in the study of PDF.
+There have been some pioneer efforts to employ deep learning techniques to help extract the parton distribution function in a nucleon, where the NNPDF approach~\cite{Forte:2002fg,Ball:2009mk,Ball:2010de,Ball:2012cx,NNPDF:2014otw,Bertone:2017tyb} which conducts global QCD analyses has been systematically applied in determining the PDF in proton and also the fragmentation functions (FFs) in the light-hadron.
+With neural network parametrization for the PDF, NNPDF performs the global QCD fit based on high-energy collider experimental data and higher-order perturbative calculation in QCD and QED/Electroweak theory.
+This adept methodology has also been extended to the determination of the nuclear parton distribution function (nPDF)~\cite{AbdulKhalek:2019mzd,AbdulKhalek:2020yuc,AbdulKhalek:2022fyi} with the $\chi^2$ minimization achieved via stochastic gradient descent.